jadecobra/python_tdd_exercises/source/index.rst

 music
 *********************************************************************************

-Here are some playlists of music you can listen to while you go through the book or videos
+Here are some music playlists I listen to while programming

 .. raw:: html